cristinavisentin/SmartCropApp/README.md

 Machine Learning: Custom ML engine for predictions.

 Geolocation API: For location-based recommendations.
+(Thanks to https://open-meteo.com/en/docs/historical-weather-api for the data)